 Moot Court team members are selected from an inter-school competition.
 Once selected for the team, you will be registered for Advanced Brief Writing (ABW), a course designed to lay the ground work so for writing a winning competition brief.
 You must take ABW prior to your tournament competition.

 You also will be registered for a one-credit pass/fail course in the semester in which you compete.
 This credit is given for completing the tournament brief.
-Students who write a tournament problem (Spong or Bushrod) will be registered in a one-credit graded course in the semester the problem is written.
+Students who write a Spong tournament problem will be registered in a two-credit graded course, or for the Bushrod problem a one-credit graded course, in the semester the problem is written.

 Independent Legal Research – Moot Court